sonos/ffi-convert-rs/README.md

 You can now pass the `CPizza` struct through your FFI boundary !

 ## Example
-BONUS if you can provide an example that you can copy/paste
+TODO : Provide an example that you can copy/paste

 ## Types representations mapping